secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 **Intel NUC Models Tested**
 1. `Intel NUC 8i7BEK`, ...

-If this guide works for you, please report which NUC you used [here](https://t.me/secretnodes).
+If this guide works for you, please report which NUC you used [here](https://t.me/secretnodes) and we'll add it to the list.

 # Part 1 - Enabling SGX in the BIOS